george-xing/wordpress/README.md

 wordpress
 =========

-layouts and stylesheets for personal website
+the public_html directory containing layouts and stylesheets for personal website